Pressure cooker giblet gravy solves Thanksgiving problems.

 - Make the gravy: Slowly pour in the strained broth while whisking vigorously.
 Increase heat to medium-high, bring to a boil, then decrease the heat and simmer, stirring occasionally, until thickened and reduced by a third, about 20 minutes.
 Stir in the diced heart and gizzard.
 Add salt and pepper to taste; the gravy will need both.

-- If making ahead: For make ahead gravy, let it cool to room temperature; store in the refrigerator in a sealed container for up to a week.
+- If making ahead: For make ahead gravy, let it cool to room temperature, then refrigerate in a sealed container for up to 4 days.

 - Serve: When it’s time to use the gravy, boil for 1 minute.
 Stir in pan drippings from the turkey (if you have them) and serve.